Te Korowai o Waiheke Trustees

-The Te Korowai o Waiheke Trust is a diverse trust board with community representative trustees, mana whenua trustees, and trustees who are co-opted for skills.
-More than two-thirds of the board are either full or part time local residents.
+The Te Korowai o Waiheke Trust board is diverse, consisting of community representative trustees, mana whenua trustees, and co-opted trustees chosen for their specific skills.
+More than two-thirds of the trustees are either full- or part-time local residents

 Erika Barden